 The chemical composition of the electronic aerosol for cigarettes differs across manufacturers and inside them.
 Few knowledge about their chemistry exists.
 When the e-liquid comes into contact with a coil heated inside a chamber to a temperature of approximately 100-250 °C, the e-cigarette aerosol is produced, which is thought to cause e-liquid pyrolysis and may also lead to the decomposition of other liquid ingredients.
-The aerosol emitted by an e-cigarette is often but incorrectly referred to as vapor.
+The aerosol emitted by an e-cigarette is often but incorrectly referred to as disposable vape pen.

 E-cigarettes mimic the smoking effect, but without the combustion of tobacco.
 To a certain degree, the e-cigarette vapor appears like cigarette smoke.
 No vapor between puffs is created by E-cigarettes.
 Propylene glycol, glycerin, nicotine, flavors, scent transporters, and other substances are commonly found in the e-cigarette vapor.
 The concentrations in e-cigarette vapors of nicotine, tobacco-specific nitrosamines (TSNAs), aldehydes, metals, volatile organic compounds (VOCs), flavors, and tobacco alkaloids vary greatly.
-Depending on many variables, including the e-liquid quality, puffing intensity, and battery voltage, the yield of chemicals discovered in the e-cigarette vapor varies.
+Depending on many variables, including the e-liquid quality, puffing intensity, and battery life, the yield of chemicals discovered in the e-cigarette vapor varies.

 E-cigarette metal components in contact with the e-liquid can contaminate it with metals.
 In the e-cigarette vapor, heavy metals and metal nanoparticles were contained in tiny quantities.
 When vaporized, chemical reactions that form new compounds not previously present in the liquid go through the ingredients in the e-liquid.
 When the nichrome wire (heating element) that touches the e-liquid is heated and chemically reacted with the liquid, several chemicals, including carbonyl compounds such as formaldehyde, may be inadvertently formed.
 The liquids containing propylene glycol contained the most concentrations of carbonyls in e-cigarette vapors, while most e-cigarette companies started using water and glycerin instead of propylene glycol for vapor output in 2014.